Cheapest Cars to Insure in 2025

 MONEYGEEK EXPERT TIP

 While many insurance factors are out of your hands, the car you choose is one of the few you can control.
-Opting for a vehicle with strong safety ratings, moderate performance and low repair costs can go a long way in lowering your premiums and keeping long-term insurance expenses manageable.
+Opting for a vehicle with strong safety ratings, moderate performance and low repair costs can go a long way toward lowering your premiums and keeping long-term insurance expenses manageable.

 What Factors Impact Cost Other Than the Car Model?